LucasGaleano/wazuh-cli/README.md

 # Wazuh-cli

-This script consist in two parts, a wazuh-client for communicate with the Wazuh-manager and a script for getting all the agents that are not connected in more than x days.
+This script consists in two parts, a wazuh-client for communicate with the Wazuh-manager and a script to get all the agents that are not connected in more than x days.

 ## How it works
 First, Create and edit the config.conf (There is a example file in the repository)